alexeski/tableaudisplay-saml-autologin/README.md

 ## Usage

-Pass the following parameters in the URL to customize the dashboard view:
+You may hard code the parameters in the code, alternativelly pass them in the URL to customize the dashboard view:

    - `siteName`: The name of the Tableau Cloud site (default: `mySite`).
    - `workbook`: The name of the Tableau workbook (default: `CompanyAnalysis`).